CreativeZoller/RateCalc-Freelance/README.md

 ### Version

+0.0.5

+The application now has properly separated components, services and types for better scalability. also the logic is seprated from view.
+Packages got updated.
+New functionalities added: export as pdf and export as xls.

 0.0.4

 The application went through a whole refactoring, includig package changes, and upgrading to the newest Angular version at the end of 2024 and begnning of 2025.